mcanouil/quarto-iconify/README.md

 # Iconify Extension for Quarto

 This extension provides support to free and open source icons provided by [Iconify](https://icon-sets.iconify.design/).

 Icons can be used only in HTML-based documents.

-## Installing
+## Installation

 ```sh
 quarto add mcanouil/quarto-iconify
 ```

 This will install the extension under the `_extensions` subdirectory.

 If you're using version control, you will want to check in this directory.

-## Using
+## Usage

 To embed an icon, use the `{{< iconify >}}` shortcode.
 For example: